-Employees are typically hungry for information about the merger.
-This presentation explains the M&A steps in a simple, concise manner.
+Employees are typically curious for information about the steps of a merger.
+This article explains the merger & acquisition process in a simple, concise manner.

 Describe Due Diligence